 In the above definitions of authentication domains, several domains will overlap each other.
-Depending on the "path" parameters given in the "401-KEX-S1" message (see Section 4), there may be several candidates when the client is going to send a request including an authentication credential (Steps 3 and 4 of the decision procedure presented in Section 9).
+If a client has already been authenticated to several realms applicable to the same server, the client may have a multiple list of the "path" parameters received with the "401-KEX-S1" message (see Section 4).
+If these path lists have any overlap, a single URI may belong to multiple possible candidate of realms to be authenticated to.
+In such cases, clients faces an ambiguity on deciding which credentials to be sent for a new request (in steps 3 and 4 of the decision procedure presented in Section 9).